John R. Tyson (businessman): Criminal prosecution

-Arrests related to alcohol consumption

-On November 6, 2022, Tyson was found asleep in a Fayetteville, Arkansas, home in the bed by the resident.
+On November 6, 2022, Tyson was found asleep in the bed in a stranger's home in Fayetteville, Arkansas.
 Tyson was arrested and charged with criminal trespassing and public intoxication.
 He made several public apologies and sought treatment in November, 2022.
 Tyson pleaded guilty to criminal trespassing and public intoxication in January 2023.

-On June 13, 2024, Tyson was suspended from his position as CFO of Tyson Foods after he was arrested early that morning by University of Arkansas police in Fayetteville, for drunk driving.
-His blood alcohol was found to be twice the legal limit for driving at .191 and he was released on a $1,105 bond nine hours later.
+On June 13, 2024, Tyson was suspended from his position as CFO of Tyson Foods after he was arrested by University of Arkansas police in Fayetteville, for drunk driving.
+His blood alcohol was found to be twice the legal limit for driving and he was released on a $1,105 bond.
 This was his second alcohol-related arrest, after the November 2022 incident.
-He accepted a plea deal and was required to complete thirty-two hours of community service and pay a fee of $960.
+He accepted a plea deal and was required to complete community service and pay a fee.